 The book’s funny because I want to give a deep and meaningful message, but I also want you to be entertained.
 [However,] we need to be serious as well and ask that question, like, How do we [all] fit in that system?
 If we don’t like the way the system is working, how can we change it?
 It’s a cliché, but it’s a truism, knowledge is power.
 So, we need to know.
 We need to take some responsibility as fans of fashion and of lovers of clothes and glamor, to actually scratch the surface a bit and look what lies beneath it.

 To further your point, there’s also quite a few problems with referring to fashion as frivolous, right?
-It's seen as "women’s business," and it’s a bit silly, and that's completely sexist.
-If you look at history fashion — for example, hemlines, and the way we’ve worn our clothes, the way that they’ve been constructed, and where they come from — tells a lot about the story of women.
+It's seen as "women’s business," and a bit silly.
+If you look at [the] history [of] fashion — for example, hemlines, and the way we’ve worn our clothes, the way that they’ve been constructed, and where they come from — tells a lot about the story of women.

 And the story of men and different cultural touchstones.
-And I think it’s a real problem that we don’t address those or think about those anymore.
+I think it’s a problem that we don’t address those or think about those anymore.

 I’ve worked in fashion for a very long time, and some of the most intelligent and deeply-thought people that I’ve ever come across work in fashion.
 It’s full of amazing people doing amazing, creative work.
 And, yet, the perception, perhaps, from the outside looking in persists that it’s all daft, that it’s all The Devil Wears Prada, and a bit bitchy and silly and surface-driven.
 I dispute that.
 Of course, you and I know, there’s a lot more to fashion than just the surface.
 There’s lots of clever thinkers working inside fashion, who are offering really interesting perspectives on what it means and what it can do.
 Culturally, we think it’s really not very serious, and I do bristle against that.
 It’s also a massive business.